WMcKibbin/directory/README.md

 ### The Ox Registry

 The "Ox" is the name of the first label of the IPA which indicates the protocol scheme.
 This is an 8-byte string.
-When clusters are created, there are 4 verified oxes activated by default which users can register:
+When clusters are created, there are a range of verified oxes activated by default which users can register:

 | | Ox | Protocol | Description |
 | --- | --- | --- |--- |